michaeljclark/crefl/README.md

 #### decl subtypes

-The _decl_ nodes contain a union with type specific properties such as a width or size quantifier or address and a link to child nodes.
-Not all types use the link field, and type specific properties use a union to hold a quantifer.
+The _decl_ node contains a union with type specific properties such as a count, a width or a size.
+Not all types use the link field or the quantifer.
+This table table lists the properties used by each subtype:

 | Type        | Link | Properties | Description                                    |
 | :---------- | :--- | :--------- | :--------------------------------------------- |